• +44 7897 053596

 Justification and Contextualisation

-In a globally competitive and digitally-enabled market today, invariably the footprint of digital outreach has enhanced, where the consumers are increasingly preferring to experience and buy products online (Dasgupta and Grover, 2019).
-During the past two decades, there has been a swift transition of organisations from traditional marketing to the new digital marketing landscape.
+In a globally competitive and digitally-enabled market today, invariably, the footprint of digital outreach has enhanced, where consumers increasingly prefer to experience and buy products online (Dasgupta and Grover, 2019).
+During the past two decades, organisations have swiftly transitioned from traditional marketing to the new digital marketing landscape.
 Consumer choices and preferences are changed by digital marketing (Rasool, 2015).
-World over and especially in developed countries like the United Kingdom, where the internet and other digital platforms are in abundance, the consumers are exposed to an extensively high number and qualities of products and online services.
+World over and especially in developed countries like the United Kingdom, where the internet and other digital platforms are abundant, consumers are exposed to many quality products and online services.

-In light of the aforementioned comments by Dasgupta and Grover (2019), the study aims to identify, analyse and evaluate the imprint of digital marketing on consumer behaviour.
-It is pertinent to assess what are the factors in digital marketing that influence the consumer decision-making process, ultimately altering the consumer buying behaviour.
-Mahalaxmi and Ranjith (2016) argue that new communication tools have emerged with the development of new technologiwhichhere can be termed digital marketing.
-They point out that digital channels which are now being used to sell products include social media platforms, for instance, Facebook, Instagram and similar social networks, in addition to the websites of the companies.
+In light of the previous comments by Dasgupta and Grover (2019), the study aims to identify, analyse and evaluate the imprint of digital marketing on consumer behaviour.
+It is pertinent to assess the factors associated with the impact of social media marketing on consumer buying behaviour and their decision-making process, ultimately altering consumer buying behaviour.
+Mahalaxmi and Ranjith (2016) argue that new communication tools have emerged with the development of new technologies, which here can be termed digital marketing.
+They point out that digital channels now being used to sell products include social media platforms, for instance, Facebook, Instagram and similar social networks, and the companies' websites.

 Hypothesis

-As evidence from the literature and research, the impact created by digital marketing on the consumer behaviour needs to be empirically assessed, in line with this, the proposed research draws the following hypotheses:
+As evidenced by the literature and research, the impact created by digital marketing on consumer behaviour needs to be empirically assessed.
+In line with this, the proposed research draws the following hypotheses:

 Aim and Objectives

-The research aims to analyse the impact of digital marketing on consumer buying behaviour, with a focus on the case study of M&S, in the UK.
+The research aims to analyse the impact of digital marketing on consumer buying behaviour focusing on the case study of M&S in the UK.

-To provide recommendations for future strategies of social media marketing related to Consumer Behaviour.
+- To provide recommendations for future social media marketing strategies related to Consumer Behaviour.

 Research Questions

-What is the impact of social media marketing and content creation on consumer behaviour?
+- What impact do social media marketing and content creation have on consumer behaviour?

-What future strategies of social media marketing related to consumer behaviour can be opted by M&S?
+- What can future social media marketing strategies related to consumer behaviour be opted for by M&S?

 Outline of the Study

-Chapter 1 of this proposal conducts a brief introduction of the topic and highlights the impact of digital marketing on the buying behaviour of consumers.
-Furthermore, chapter 1 also includes the theoretical background and the focus of the research, this section provides detailed background and the focus of this research.
-Moreover, the section of the problem statement identifies the problem present in the research.
-Furthermore, the justification and contextualisation descriptively provide a detailed justification and purpose of the research.
-Besides, chapter 1 also provides the hypothesis of the study.
+Chapter 1 of this proposal briefly introduces the topic and highlights the impact of digital marketing on consumer buying behaviour Furthermore, chapter 1 also includes the theoretical background and the focus of the research.
+This section provides detailed background knowledge and the focus of this research.
+While the problem statement section identifies the underlying research gap, the justification and contextualisation section descriptively provides an explicit purpose of the research.
+Chapter 1 also provides the hypothesis of the study.
 Moreover, the aims and objectives of this research define the purpose of this research.
 Research questions are also developed by using the aims and objectives.

 Furthermore, chapter 2 of the literature review provides a detailed discussion of consumer decision-making and buying behaviour.
-Moreover, the literature review also discusses the digital marketing techniques used by M&S to influence the buying behaviour of consumers.
+Moreover, the literature review also discusses the digital marketing techniques used by M&S to influence consumers' buying behaviour.
 Furthermore, chapter 3 of this proposal describes the research methodology that will be applied in the research.
-Therefore, the section on methodology descriptively discusses the research philosophy, approach, and design that will be used in this study.
+Therefore, the methodology section descriptively discusses the research philosophy, approach, and design used in this study.
 Furthermore, the methodology also provides details of the sampling method, technique, and size.
 Moreover, data collection and data analysis methods are also discussed.
-Besides, the methodology also highlights the research limitations and ethical considerations of the research.
+Besides, the methodology also highlights the research limitations and ethical considerations.
 Furthermore, chapter 4 of this study will focus on the thematic analysis for this research.
-Moreover, chapter 5 of this study will provide a conclusion the study and offer proper recommendations for the future strategies of digital marketing that influence consumer behaviour.
+Moreover, chapter 5 of this study will conclude the study and offer proper recommendations for the future strategies of digital marketing that influence consumer behaviour.

 Literature Review

-A study by Järvinen and Taiminen (2016) discusses that engaging content can create influence the buying processes of the consumer.
-Content creation can be in the form of advertisements and videos that can catch the attention of the audience and influence their buying behaviour (Kee and Yazdanifard, 2015).
-Similarly, social media posts and content that can connect with personal, social, and psychological areas of buying behaviour can generate increased levels of sales.
-According to the study by Pažėraitė and Gedvilaitė (2016) impact of engaging content can influence the social factor of buying behaviour among consumers.
-Furthermore, influencing each of the consumer buying processes from need recognition to post-purchase evaluation often guarantees increased return on investment (Andaç, Akbiyuk and Karkar, 2016).
-Different social media tools and techniques can engage with the customer constantly which results in increased levels of interest among buyers and consumers (Kilgour, Sasser and Larke, 2015).
+A study by Järvinen and Taiminen (2016) discusses that engaging content can influence consumer buying.
+Content creation can be in the form of advertisements and videos that catch the audience's attention and influence their buying behaviour (Kee and Yazdanifard, 2015).
+Similarly, social media posts and content that can connect with personal, social, and psychological areas of buying behaviour can generate increased sales.
+According to the study by Pažėraitė and Gedvilaitė (2016), the impact of engaging content can influence the social factor of buying behaviour among consumers.
+Furthermore, influencing each consumer buying process from need recognition to post-purchase evaluation often guarantees an increased return on investment (Andaç, Akbiyuk and Karkar, 2016).
+Different social media tools and techniques can engage with the customer constantly, resulting in increased interest levels among buyers and consumers (Kilgour, Sasser and Larke, 2015).
 Reviews from social media connections and influencers are also essential in impacting the buying processes of consumers (Grover and Dasgupta, 2019).
-A study by (Khamis, Ang and Welling (2017) mentions that SM influencers have a robust following on different social mediums and mentioning a certain brand can increase sales and following of that particular brand.
+A study by (Khamis, Ang and Welling (2017) mentions that SM influencers have a robust following on different social mediums and mentioning a specific brand can increase sales and following of that particular brand.

-In light of the facts aforementioned, the study will focus on the case of Marks & Spencer’s (M&S), one of the biggest and most affluent retailers in the UK.
+In light of the facts mentioned above, the study will focus on the case of Marks & Spencer’s (M&S), one of the biggest and most affluent retailers in the UK.
 This will help to understand the practical implications of digital marketing and the way it helps to influence consumer behaviour.
-M&S Strategic Report (2019) suggests that it has made significant progress to digitalise marketing and has particularly focused on the shopping content on its website and thereby has made a conscious effort to improve its e-commerce.
-The digital marketing turnover started when M&S moved away from the Amazon platform, to completely revamp the website, its digital tablet and mobile application.
-The M&S Strategic Report (2019) agrees that the digital capabilities of the M&S have in the past not been able to keep at par with digital marketing, and therefore special attention is being paid to improving online consumer experience and digital outreach.
+M&S Strategic Report (2019) suggests that it has made significant progress in digital marketing and has focused on the shopping content on its website and thereby has made a conscious effort to improve its e-commerce.
+The digital marketing turnover started when M&S moved away from the Amazon platform to completely revamp the website, digital tablet, and mobile application.
+The M&S Strategic Report (2019) agrees that the digital capabilities of M&S have, in the past, been unable to keep at par with digital marketing.
+Therefore special attention is being paid to improving online consumer experience and digital outreach.

 Methodology